lycclsltt/sunyata/docs/docs/en.md

 ```

 ## Service discovery
-Currently only Consul based service registration and discovery is supported.Future plans support ETCD.
+Currently only Consul based service registration and discovery is supported.Future plans support ETCD.Both the server and the client libraries of the TCP/HTTP/UDP protocol support service registration and discovery.
+The following example takes TCP as an example.

 ### Health check
 If the server process is Down, The client will make requests to other healthy server instances(This health Check is based on Consul's Check mechanism implementation).